 I started with the city on October 4, 2009.
 My career began as the City Clerk.
 As part of my hiring process, I was required to obtain my certification within 4 years.
 The certification program consists of Designated Requirements: Attain 60 points in Education and 50 points in Experience.
 Points are based on content and time of each class.
 The average point it .5 for a 2 hour class.
 The majority of the education required is through Wichita State University with materials provided by the International Institute of Municipal Clerks.
 With my previous experience, I was able to obtain my certification as a Certified Municipal Clerk in 3 years.
 Most clerks require 4 years to complete.
 I graduated in August of 2012.

 As time went on, our Utility Superintendent position became vacant and we were unable to find a qualified individual to fill the position.
 Some restructuring of the positions was necessary.
 The council created a Senior Utility/Maintenance worker position to go with the current Utility/Maintenance worker position.
-I now oversee the all positions of the Utility/Maintenance workers and the Utility Clerk.
+I did oversee the positions of the Utility/Maintenance workers and the Utility Clerk.
 Chad Bradley is now the supervisor over Utilites and Maintenance, with me doing the paperwork.
 I supervise the Utility Clerk.

 Coming into 2021 the City Council hired a Utility Superintendent and removed the position of Senior Utility/Maintenance Worker.

 It’s been a pleasure to work in the city where I grew up.
 We moved here when I was 13 years old.
 I graduated from McLouth High School in 1981.
 My children graduated from McLouth and my grandchildren attend McLouth Schools.
 We take pride in our community!